rackerlabs/technical-blog/content/blog/2020/2020-10-13-why-is-my-elasticsearch-query-slow/index.md

 - Time took
 - The body of the query (_source>)

-Once we obtain the query that we identify as taking too long, we have some tools at our disposal to break down the query:
+Once we obtain the query that we identify as taking too long, there are some tools at our disposal to break down the query:

-- Profile API
+#### Profile API
 The profile API provides pages of information on your search and breaks down what happened in each shard, right down to the individual timing of each search component.
 The more detailed the search, the more verbose the _profile output.

-- The Kibana profiling tool
+#### The Kibana profiling tool
 This goes hand in hand with the _profileAPI.
 It gives a nice visual waterfall representation of the individual search components and the time that they take to complete.
 Again, this allows you to easily pick out the problem area of the query.

-### Two Phases of Elasticsearch: Query then Fetch
+### Two phases of Elasticsearch: query then Ffetch

 Now we’ve identified a query that is slow and we’ve run it through a profiler.
 Looking at the individual component time results has not made your search faster,